 The opening scene induces a few smiles, as Bart tricks ranch foreman Bender out of a chair next to the wood stove.
 Your jaw will stay tightened after that: Prey of the Cat turns as cold as the temperature on that windy night.
 It's a story with three tragic figures all ruined by unrequited love: the Stillmans and Raquel ("Rachel", Pete teases) form the real triangle in Woodstone.

 All three love someone who doesn't reciprocate the feeling, but only Pete Stillman is doing so unknowingly.
-The rancher chose the fair-skinned lady from Chicago over the Hispanic woman who truly loves him: the end result for Pete was a wife who accepted his proposal despite indifferent interest in him and his ranch.
+The rancher chose the fair-skinned lady from Chicago over the Hispanic woman who truly loves him: the end result for Pete was a wife who accepted his proposal despite indifference to him and his ranch.
 Kitty is calculating--note how quickly she does math in her head--but she's just as delusional about Bart's feelings for her as she was about her own feelings for Pete.
 Mrs. Stillman "can never truly love something" unless she "makes it her own".

 Raquel is also hiding her true feelings: she's devastated to have lost the man she has always loved to an outsider.
 We see hints that Pete--despite his public proclaimation that Kitty is his "smartest choice" ever--might subconsciously regret the marriage.
 Note the contrast between the humorless, awkward dialogue between Mr. and Mrs. Stillman and the effortless rapport Pete still has with Raquel in what seems like daily banter.
 Raquel asks him why he isn't "home with his wife" in the opening scene, and it's a good question: it's a freezing night outside, yet Mr. Stillman is in front of a wood stove in town with his bunkhouse workers and his ex instead of snuggling with the spouse.